"Morality is doing what is right, no matter what you are told. Religion

 sorting these issues out.
 The first is, of course, that we do not live in an

 ideal world, with ideal parents, ideal values, training and thinking, and

 therefore it is unreasonable to expect perfect behavior.
 The second problem

 is that we are awash in artificial, arbitrary fiat, false "moral" instruction that

 comes to us from the legalistic faction of the various religions.
 And then,

 leading mankind by the nose.

-course, Nietzsche is referring to the traditional yet false and arbitrary
+course, Nietzsche, like Ellul, is also referring to the traditional yet false and arbitrary

 The Role of Influence

 sex, multiculturalism, environmental awareness and so on–and basically none